Lynne Waihee: Background

 She was one of five children born in Hawaii to Toshio and Matsue Kobashigawa.
 Both parents were of Okinawan ancestry, and her mother was a first-generation Hawaii immigrant from Okinawa Island.
 Her father died when she was 5 years old, and her mother raised the children in Kalihi as a single parent.

 She and John Waihe'e III were both 1964 graduates of the private Seventh-day Adventist Hawaiian Mission Academy.
 Both graduated from Andrews University in Michigan, where Lynne began her teaching career.
 The couple married in Michigan, and their children were born there.
 John involved himself in small-town community activism while in Michigan, with people already predicting his rise in politics.

 As first lady

 The Waihee family returned to Hawaii in 1971.
-A proponent of children's literacy, Lynne became a teacher at Hawaiian Mission Academy.
+A proponent of children's literacy, Waihee became a teacher at Hawaiian Mission Academy.
 Her husband's victory in the 1986 gubernatorial election made him the first Native Hawaiian elected to the governorship from any state of the United States.
 At the time of his inauguration, the family continued to live in a modest Kalihi condo while Washington Place was undergoing work.

 For her first luncheon at the White House with Nancy Reagan, she had students at the University of Hawaii at Manoa design her a dress.
-Eventually she commissioned the students to design an entire wardrobe for her, that was featured as The First Lady Collection at a fashion show at the Sheraton Waikiki Hotel.
+Eventually she commissioned the students to design an entire wardrobe for her, which was featured as the First Lady Collection at a fashion show at the Sheraton Waikiki Hotel.

-Lynne is an advocate of reading aloud to children to inspire their interest in literature.
-As first lady, she toured Hawaii stating, "I want every child in the state to be read to ? [sic]."
+Waihee is an advocate of reading aloud to children to inspire their interest in literature.
+As first lady, she toured Hawaii, stating, "I want every child in the state to be read to everyday."
 She was the co-founder, and is president, of the non-profit organization Read To Me International.

 While her husband was governor, she helped found the Hawaii Children's Museum as honorary chair.
 In 1987, she was honorary chairman of the development of the Okinawa Cultural Center "Okinawa Bunka Kaikan" when it was first constructed in Waipio, Hawaii.

-During her 8 years as First Lady of Hawaii, she routinely put in 18-hour days.
-She was credited for raising the bar of volunteerism, creating the First Lady's Outstanding Volunteers Program.
+During her eight years as First Lady of Hawaii, Waihee routinely put in 18-hour days.
+She was credited for raising the bar of volunteerism, having created the First Lady's Outstanding Volunteers Program.
 The national Girl Scouts named her "Woman of Distinction" for her service in Hawaii.
 The Adult Friends for Youth presented her with the Service to Hawaii's Youth Award.
 She served on numerous charitable and institutional boards in order to champion the welfare of Hawaii's children.
 During her tenure in the job, she served on the National Institute for Literacy and the National Center for Family Literacy.

 Later years

-She has continued promoting the welfare of Hawaii's children, with emphasis on children's literacy.
+Waihee has continued promoting the welfare of Hawaii's children, with an emphasis on children's literacy.